nih-cfde/icc-eval-core/README.md

 This repository is a place to:

 - View a high-level dashboard of Common Fund and CFDE activities (e.g. projects over time, dollars awarded, # of publications produced, etc.).
-- Submit details about your Common Fund project to be included in the above.
+- Ensure your project is fully included in the dashboard by aligning with our ingest process.
 - Maintain code used to coordinate the above.

 The evaluation can be viewed as a live webapp dashboard or as separate PDF reports.